 The extreme, economically destructive and immensely costly efforts by participating Western nations to reduce temperature by their own de-carbonization should be seen in context:

-- the rapidly growing CO2 emissions from the bulk of the world’s most populous nations as they continue their development.
+- the rapidly growing CO2 emissions from the bulk of the world’s most populous nations as they continue their development in accordance with the Paris Climate Agreement.

 - that Europe as a whole now only accounts for ~10% of world CO2 emissions and is likely to drop to ~7% by 2030.